captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

 ## EMILIE:
-Uh, they were basically like, “No, you’re not."
+Uh, they were basically like, “No, you’re not.”

 ---